Macbeth – Villain or Victim?

 Cast size is 27 but can easily be reduced by doubling up.
-Emboldened script is the original Shakespeare.
+The emboldened script is the original Shakespeare.
 The chronology of the play stays true to the original – but a number of scenes are skipped, including the final battle scenes, for reasons of practicality.

 The following are just an indication of where the main scenes of action take place.

 - Banquet (set of stools, and ‘diners’ equipped with goblets)

 - Witch’s Cavern

 (Enter Lady Macbeth, reading a letter, letting out intermittent exclamations of joy and shock)

 Lady Macbeth: (Reading from letter) “they vanisht” … (Pauses) Witches, eh?
 My husband always did keep questionable company!
 (Reads) “missives from the king” … “Thane of Cawdor” ..
 “Hail, king that shalt be!” … (Pauses to reflect on what she’s just read) Well, well, well!
 It seems my husband has more going for him than I thought!
 Thane of Cawdor now, and soon to be king, no less!
 How’s that for quick promotion!
 Just as well he has an ‘iron maiden’ at his side!
 One who, unlike him, is not burdened with ‘human kindness’.
 (Aside) I shall make it my business to move matters along, as I see fit!

 Messenger: Excuse me, Ma’am.
 I am sent to inform you – The king comes here tonight.

 Lady Macbeth: At such short notice?
 And my lord?